-"Regular Expressions" on page 47
+"Regular Expressions" on page 57

-Chapter 6: About the Log Viewer Tool (Fortify WebInspect Only)
+Chapter 6: Log Viewer (Fortify WebInspect Only)

 Use the Log Viewer to inspect the various logs maintained by Fortify WebInspect.
 This feature is used mainly by the Fortify Customer Support group to investigate reported incidents.